How do I run a raffle?

 Media partners – One powerful way to sell tickets is to have media partners – TV, radio, print, and online – who publicize your raffle.
 These partners can do it as a public service, or you can pay them to advertise.
 If you are paying for advertising, this adds an additional risk to your raffle because of the added cost.
 You have to weigh whether the amount of money raised justifies the cost associated with paid advertising.

 Event based sales – Raffle tickets can be sold to event attendees, but this should not be your primary sales channel unless the event is truly huge.
 Only a small percentage of your event attendees will purchase tickets, so having a big crowd is essential to success.
-You will also need people to ‘work the crowd’ with the raffle tickets, so that attendees will be directly asked to buy a raffle ticket.
+You will also need people to ‘work the crowd’ with the raffle tickets and ask attendees to buy a raffle ticket.

-Since raffles are legally considered a form of gambling, every state has statutes that govern what you can and cannot do.
+Since raffles are legally considered a form of gambling, state law controls what you can and cannot do.
 Some require ‘no purchase necessary’ entry.
-Some forbid raffle ticket sales online.
-Some forbid paying commission to ticket sellers.
+Others forbid raffle ticket sales online.
+Still others forbid paying commission to ticket sellers.
 California requires that 90% of the proceeds go to the charitable organization, severely limiting the amount that can be returned to participants as prizes.
 Most states limit raffles to non-profit organizations.
 Some require purchasing a license for all raffles, whereas others only require them when the prizes are higher than a certain dollar value.

 Also, it’s important to know that raffle income is not tax-exempt to either the ticket buyer or seller.
 It’s typically considered unrelated business income and will have to be reported separately.
 Winners will also have to pay taxes on their prizes.